 Exploring Irish Roots with Family

-My husband Jason and I have always been drawn to travel—we met in New Zealand while studying abroad and have been so fortunate to be able to ravel often.
+My husband Jason and I have always been drawn to travel—we met in New Zealand while studying abroad and have been so fortunate to be able to travel often.
 We would much rather have experiences and time together over lots of things and a big house.
 We work hard to set aside money every month to save up for travel and are so lucky our jobs offer us the time to take extended trips.

 The longer length of trips, typically about a month long, really helps us disconnect from the daily grind and focus on being in the moment.
 I think there is something to spending so much time with someone that you run out of things to say.
 A longer holiday is excellent for building better communication in a relationship.
 The extended time forces you into a deeper level of conversation.
 Daily life often pulls us all in separate directions, and extended travel seems to pull us back on the same track and give us these opportunities.
 It also allows us to get off the tourist trail and visit more remote regions.